yorberth01/Evaluacion/README.md

 ### The application should have the following features:
 * User authentication and profile update page
-* A page that shows 5 random Kayne West quotes
+* A page that shows 5 random quotes
     * There should be a button to refresh the quotes
     * There should be a button besides each quote to save it to your favorites
 * A page that shows your saved favorites